 Before compiling and linking a Java CPI-C application, you need to specify the directory where Java classes are stored.
-To do this, set and export the environment variable CLASSPATH to /opt/ibm/sna/java/cpic.jar.
+To do this, set and export the environment variable CLASSPATH to /usr/lib/sna/java/cpic.jar/cpic.jar.

 Before running a Java CPI-C application, you need to specify the directory where libraries are stored, so that the application can find them at run time.
-You also need to set an additional environment variable to ensure that Java CPI-C works correctly with LiS Streams.

-To do this, set and export the environment variables as follows.
+To do this, set and export the environment variable as follows.